Lihat Artikel Lainnya

 Accounting principles are key in the complex world of finance.
 Yet, they have their limits and criticisms.
 It’s important to know these for those in finance.

 Before exploring further, it’s important to distinguish accounting from bookkeeping.
-Bookkeeping records routine transactions like sales and expenses, focusing on straightforward data entry.
+Bookkeeping records transactions like sales and expenses, focusing on straightforward data entry.
 Accounting, however, interprets and analyzes this data, applying principles to provide a comprehensive view of a business’s financial health.

 One major limitation of accounting principles is the focus on monetary values, which overlooks important non-monetary factors like brand value or employee expertise.
 Additionally, the Historical Cost Principle records assets at their original cost, often failing to reflect their current market value.
 This can lead to an inaccurate assessment of a company’s financial health, especially in rapidly changing markets.